The History of Reflexology: From Ancient Roots to Modern Spa

 Ancient Origins

-Though methods varied, the common thread was this: applying pressure to one part of the body could influence the function of another.
+Though the philosophies differed, a common theme emerged: applying pressure to one part of the body could influence the health and function of another.

 The Birth of Zone Therapy